Welcome to American West. I hope this magazine finds you somewhere special along your journey in this great region.

 This magazine is for every explorer and will be a road map – literally and figuratively – of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.

-Our inaugural issue – with the prominent special section “Where in the West Should I Go?” – will look at 52 places you should travel in 2022.
-That’s four places for each state in our coverage area, a synchronistic one per week if you’re looking to really pound the pavement next year.
+Our inaugural issue – with the prominent special section “Where in the West Should I Go?” – looks at 52 places you should travel in 2022.
+That’s four places for each state in our coverage area, a synchronistic one per week if you’re looking to really pound the pavement this year.

-That Winter 2022 issue will hit mailboxes and newsstands by early January, and we’re already in the process of creating it.
-I’m currently building a freelance team of writers, photographers and designers that can help American West grow and live up to its mission of making a better West by connecting people to the region.
+The mission of this magazine is making a better West by connecting people to the region.
 With your readership, membership and partnership, I know we can make it happen.

 I’m a native Detroiter who first visited the West at age 15, on a mighty three-week road trip with my dad.
 We took I-90 from Chicago all the way to Seattle, making a few stops along the way at Badlands National Park, Mount Rushmore and the Little Bighorn Battlefield.